WEBELOS Rank Advancement

-After finishing the requirements for an adventure, the Webelos den leader, rather than a parent, approves most of the adventures, unless the den leader delegates that role (and during this pandemic period, parents and other adults in the Cub Scout’s family to help with all den adventures, including supervision sign off on Webelos and Arrow of Light requirements).
-On completing each adventure completed, youth receive a pin to wear on the Webelos colors or on their hat.
+After finishing the requirements for an adventure, the den leader, rather than a parent, approves most of the adventures, unless the den leader delegates that role (and during this pandemic period, parents and other adults in the Cub Scout’s family to help with all den adventures, including supervision sign off on Webelos and Arrow of Light requirements).
+On completing each adventure completed, Scouts receive a pin to wear on the Webelos colors or on their hat.

 More Webelos program resources are available at this Webelos adventure resource page, which has a fuller Webelos overview, plus the Adventure by Adventure pages that have fun den group activity ideas like simple plans, videos, websites with more activities and tips, and more – see the adventure by adventure links above for examples.
 You’ll also find Word versions of the Streamlined and Family Led Plans that you and your Den parents can download and tailor your Den activity to fit your parents, location and activities.